Questions Frequently Considered

 - Summer Workers, and

-We ask that these individuals 1) worked in only one state while in the U.S., 2) have received, or have access to, their Form W-2 from their U.S. employer (the form that tells you how much you made and how much tax was collected), 3) received only wage income (you could also receive bank interest, which is not taxable to a non-resident), 4) will not claim “away from home” expenses, and 5) have a U.S. bank account, or the willingness to apply for a prepaid Payoneer debit card (through us) that can be used anywhere in the world that MasterCard® is accepted.
+We ask that these individuals 1) lived and worked in only one state while in the U.S., 2) have received, or have access to, their Form W-2 from their U.S. employer (the form that tells you how much you made and how much tax was collected), 3) received only wage income (you could also receive bank interest, which is not taxable to a non-resident), 4) will not claim “away from home” expenses, and 5) have a U.S. bank account, or the willingness to apply for a prepaid Payoneer debit card (through us) that can be used anywhere in the world that MasterCard® is accepted.
 The last requirement allows us to have your refund deposited directly into your account, so you get your refund as quickly as possible.

-If you do not fit these parameters, we can still help.
+If you do not fit these parameters, we can still help!
 Through our companion site at Form1040NR.com, we provide a full array of tax services for foreign nationals.
 Our Foreign National Tax Guide provides a broad primer on U.S. taxation of foreign nationals, and our interactive tool for determining your U.S. residency and election options is at Your Tax Residency.
 We would be happy to provide a free quote for tax services, and answer any questions you have.

 If I sign up, will you steal my refund?